antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 While you can see that we've been making good progress on latency, we're far from satisfied.
 In the (distant) past, we built features like [server GC](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc) and [background GC](https://docs.microsoft.com/dotnet/standard/garbage-collection/background-gc) to improve latency, by taking advantage of course-grained CPU features like multiple-cores and threads, respectively.
 Those remain very important, however, we need to get a lot more creative to significantly improve latency moving forward, at least as it relates to the GC.
 We have started multiple projects along those lines.

-Pinned object have been a long-term challenge for GC performance, specifically because they accelerate (or cause) memory fragmentation.
+Pinned objects have been a long-term challenge for GC performance, specifically because they accelerate (or cause) memory fragmentation.
 We've added a [new GC heap for pinned objects](https://github.com/dotnet/runtime/pull/32283).
 The [pinned object heap](https://github.com/dotnet/runtime/blob/master/docs/design/features/PinnedHeap.md) is based on the assumption that there are very few pinned objects in a process but that their presence causes disproportionate performance challenges.
-It makes sense to move pinned objects -- particularly those created by .NET libraries as an implementation detail -- to a unique area, leaving the generational GC heaps with few or no pinned objects, and with higher performance as a result.
+It makes sense to move pinned objects -- particularly those created by .NET libraries as an implementation detail -- to a unique area, leaving the generational GC heaps with few or no pinned objects, and with substantially higher performance as a result.

 More recently, we've been attacking long-standing "hard problems" in the GC. [dotnet/runtime #2795](https://github.com/dotnet/runtime/pull/32795) applies a new approach to GC statics scanning that avoids lock contention when it is determining liveness of GC heap objects. [dotnet/runtime #25986](https://github.com/dotnet/coreclr/pull/) uses a new algorithm for balancing GC work across cores during the mark phase of garbage collection, which should increase the throughput of garbage collection with large heaps, which in turn reduces latency.